StackVista/stackstate-docs/use/stackstate-ui/views/visualization_settings.md

 ## Root cause

-The root cause visualization settings allow you to make the same changes as can be done with the lightening bolt buttons in the top right corner of the topology visualization.
-By default, this will be set to **don't show root cause**.
-When enabled, the view will be automatically expanded to show dependencies that are impacting `DEVIATING` or `CRITICAL` propagated health states of components in the view.
+Use the root cause visualization settings to automatically expand a view to show dependencies that impact `DEVIATING` or `CRITICAL` propagated health states of components in the view.
+You could also do this using the lightening bolt buttons in the top right corner of the topology visualization.

 ## Grid options